 Social scientist, Dr Ross Honeywill views social intelligence as an aggregated measure of self and social awareness, evolved social beliefs and attitudes, and a capacity and appetite to manage complex social change.
 A person with a high social intelligence quotient (SQ) is no better than someone with a low SQ, they just have different attitudes, hopes, and desires.

 Social Intelligence is the new wave of neuroscience sweeping the world.
 Without it, you will never reach your full potential.

-We find ourselves at a pivotal moment where entrepreneurs worldwide are recognising the importance of changing the way they work, live and play.
+We find ourselves at a pivotal moment where managers and entrepreneurs worldwide are recognising the importance of changing the way they work, live, and play.

-Recent studies reveal that we use different parts of our brain for analytical thinking and for social thinking.
+Recent studies reveal that we use different parts of our brain for analytical thinking and social thinking.
 When one is activated the other is suppressed.
-So, analytical thinking (usually associated with IQ) is really good for logical reasoning and problem solving, but it simultaneously reduces the social thinking associated with emotional intelligence (EQ) and social intelligence (SQ).
+So, analytical thinking (usually associated with IQ) is really good for logical reasoning and problem solving, but it simultaneously reduces the social thinking associated with social intelligence (SQ).

-Entrepreneurs who are not fully equipped for success exhibit strong analytical skills and an intense motivation to get things done, to solve problems.
+Entrepreneurs and managers who are not fully equipped for success exhibit strong analytical skills and an intense motivation to get things done, to solve problems.

-Successful entrepreneurs, on the other hand, find a balance between analytical problem solving and social thinking and behaviour.
+Successful leaders, on the other hand, find a balance between analytical problem solving, social thinking, and behaviour.

 Entrepreneurs and managers, therefore, need to lift their social thinking and social behaviour – be constantly aware of their own social intelligence.